-With a high quality of life, low cost of living, and mild weather, Clark County still remains a top choice for relocation; however, Clark County saw its population decrease slightly in 2008, totaling just over 1.98 million inhabitants.
-The County decreased in size by approximately 10,000 people from 2007 to 2008, a 0.5% decrease.
-While in past years Clark County had maintained an unemployment rate lower than the national average, making it a desirable relocation destination, Las Vegas as recently as June 2009 was reporting a record high unemployment rate of 12.3%.
-Over the past ten years, Clark County had seen its population increase by a yearly average of approximately 4.0%.
-Even with the population leveling out, many cities within Clark County continue to struggle to accommodate the heavy growth from previous years.
+With a high quality of life, low cost of living, and relatively mild weather, Clark County still remains a top choice for relocation; Clark County's overall population increased slightly in 2010, totaling just over 2 million inhabitants.
+The County increased in size by approximately 30,011 people from 2009 to 2010, a 1.5% increase.
+While in past years Clark County had maintained an unemployment rate lower than the national average, making it a desirable relocation destination, Las Vegas was reporting an unemployment rate of 13.8% as recently as June 2011.

+Over the past ten years, Clark County was used to an average annual 4% growth in population.
+Even with the population leveling out, many cities and special districts within Clark County, including the District, continue to struggle to accommodate the heavy growth from previous years.